WebCimes/webcimes-select/README.md

 - `removeAllOptionsText` is the title and aria-label text that appears on remove all options button.
 - `searchPlaceholderText` matches the placeholder text inside the search field in the dropdown container.
 - `searchNoResultsText` is the text that appears if no results are found from the search field.
+- `ariaLabel` is the accessibility text that appears on the select.

 ```javascript
 const mySelect = new WebcimesSelect({